-For clubs with 12+ FPUSA members, FPUSA affiliation is a way to obtain free liability insurance.
-For a club large enough to consider becoming a corporate entity, support in securing 501(c)(4) tax-exempt status can be helpful.
+For clubs with 8+ FPUSA members, FPUSA affiliation is a way to obtain free liability insurance.
+For a club large enough to consider becoming a corporate entity, FPUSA help in securing 501(c)(4) tax-exempt status can also be important.

 One argument for FPUSA membership is that your annual dues assist Team USA to travel to the world championships.
 That’s true, but remember that only about $3 of your annual dues goes to support Team USA.
 If you really want to help, donate $20 (or more!) to the team’s Facebook fundraiser.